Don't just read the headlines, help to make them

 If you successfully complete the scheme and are promoted, you could earn around £45k to £55k.

-You’ll have a unique chance to work on issues that really matter, and to gain experience internally and externally.
-It’s the best foundation for promotion and long-term progression.
+You’ll have a unique chance to work on issues that really matter, and to gain experience internally and externally, a brilliant foundation for promotion and long-term progression.

 Promotion and successful completion of the scheme will see you earn around £45k to £55k, while other benefits include the Civil Service pension scheme, professional qualifications, flexible working, season ticket loans, sports and social activities, childcare assistance and more.

 If you pass the online tests, you'll be invited to complete an Application Form.
 Once this is submitted then you will be eligible to be invited to attend a half-day assessment at one of our assessment centres in either London or Newcastle.